JiriSlof/KnowledgeBase/MS Exchange Server.md

 | In-Place Hold2                                                                                                                               	|                                	|                     #                  	|      	|
 | Information protection and control (IPC): transport protection rules,  Outlook protection rules, Information Rights Management (IRM) search  	|                                	|                     #                  	|      	|

-> [!IMPORTANT]
-> - *Exchange Server Enterprise CAL can be assigned only for users or devices *
-> - *Choose the Server license based on the required scalability and the CALs based on the required functionality.*

-> [!WARNING]
-> *Exchange Server Enterprise CAL can be added only to user / device with assigned Exchange Server Standard CALs.*

 ## License Mobility
 TBD